gitter-badger/hibbitts-design-org/pages/blog/2015-11-13-a-few-thoughts-about-flat-file-cms/post.md

     'twitter:description' : A collection of a few recent tweets about flat-file CMS's.
 ---

-_What does the term 'flat-file CMS' mean?
+_But first, what does the term 'flat-file CMS' mean?
 In a nutshell, content is stored as individual text files rather than in a database._

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">The fact that a flat-file CMS uses files vs. database is secondary: the game changer is the ECOSYSTEM available, i.e. GitHub, Markdown, etc.</p>&mdash; Hibbitts Design (@hibbittsdesign) <a href="https://twitter.com/hibbittsdesign/status/665245264379187201">November 13, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>